 National framework for setting freshwater objectives

-The stakeholder-led Land and Water Forum first raised the idea of a national framework to help regions set freshwater objectives in their regional plans.
+The stakeholder-led Land and Water Forum first raised the idea of a national framework to help councils set freshwater objectives in their regional plans.
 The Government explored the idea in its March 2013 paper ‘Freshwater reform 2013 and beyond’ and asked the Ministry for the Environment (the Ministry) to develop a proposal for a national framework and a consistent process for setting freshwater objectives and limits.
-This would provide robust and widely-agreed scientific information about water quality so regions did not have to duplicate work on the science or argue about it in the Environment Court when setting freshwater objectives in their regional plans.
+This would provide robust and widely-agreed scientific information about water quality so councils did not have to duplicate work on the science or argue about it in the Environment Court when setting freshwater objectives in their regional plans.

 The Minister for the Environment and the Minister for Primary Industry announced that a national objectives framework would be considered as an amendment to the NPS-FM 2011.